FeatherAndScale/LocalSettings/README.md

 2. Settings file specified by the _Scale.LocalSettings.File_ appSetting.
 3. Environment Variable.

-**Note**: _LocalSettings will not mutate (change or add to) the applciation's AppSettings._
+**Note**: _LocalSettings will not mutate (change or add to) the application's AppSettings._

 ### Settings XML file
-The path and filename of a Settings file should be set in an AppSetting named _"Scale.LocalSettings.File"_.
+The path and filename of a Settings file should be specified in the Application's Web.config or App.config file, in an AppSetting named
+_"Scale.LocalSettings.File"_.
 It can be any name in any location that is available to the app.
 The format of the file should be the same as the `<appSettings>` XML configuration section, e.g.

 ```xml
 	<?xml version="1.0" encoding="utf-8" ?>